Review: It’s Skin Hyaluronic Acid Moisture Toner

 I don’t think I would, for two reasons:

 - One, that although it works okay for me, I find it a little underwhelming; I think there are better options out there for a similar price point, with more to offer in the way of hydration and other benefits for skin, so I’d rather go on to try those.

 - And two, because it looks like it’s going to be one of those neverending products: I’ve been using it on face, neck and decolleté every night, and sometimes in the morning, for weeks, and the bottle still looks almost intact; as I mentioned before, this product is slightly thick and several drops are enough to spread all over.

-If you like making the most of your budget with products that last you a long, long time, aren’t looking for more than light hydration for oily or combination skin, and don’t mind fragranced cosmetics, I think the It’s Skin Hyaluronic Acid Moisture Toner could worth trying; I’ve seen it for about 12-13€ in b&m chains in my area, and probably less if you’re buying from Korean retailers (I bought it from a small indie shop in my town, so I ended up paying 17€).
+If you like making the most of your budget with products that last you a long, long time, aren’t looking for more than light hydration for oily or combination skin, and don’t mind fragranced cosmetics, I think the It’s Skin Hyaluronic Acid Moisture Toner might be worth trying; I’ve seen it for about 12-13€ in b&m chains in my area, and probably less if you’re buying from Korean retailers (I bought it from a small indie shop in my town, so I ended up paying 17€).

 Otherwise, I’d look for other options… I might even check out the emulsion from this same line if I catch it at a good price, knowing that this product didn’t cause me any negative reactions.